-The new Adult Mental Health and Addictions Facility will be an addition to the existing Health Sciences Center.
-It will include a 240,000 square foot, six-storey, 102-bed hospital; a parking garage with space for 1,000 vehicles; anew 60-bed hostel to replace the Agnes Cowan Hostel.
+The New Adult Mental Health and Addictions Facility will be an addition to the existing Health Sciences Center.
+It will include a 240,000 square foot, six-storey, 102-bed hospital; a parking garage with space for 1,000 vehicles and a new 60-bed hostel to replace the Agnes Cowan Hostel.

 The NAMHAF building carefully provides a modern aesthetic that showcases open-air green cascading terraced courtyards that are oriented to St. John’s major arterial road – Prince Philip Drive.

 The angled form of the inpatient tower has been designed to ensure rich daylighting of the patient spaces.
 The vast majority of patient and Hostel bedrooms will receive direct daylight, and the social spaces such as the lounges, television rooms, and dining rooms have been arranged to receive direct daylight regardless of the floor.

 Connection to the Health Sciences Centre (HSC) and Campus: